Digital-Forensics-Discord-Server/GitHubLearningPlayground/README.md

 correct only one of the below, then do a PR! rinse and repeat

-pelease fix this spelling error
+please fix this spelling error

 please fixx this spelling error